RandomStudio/tether/README.md

   - `"scheduler"` for emit off/on notifications for processes on a schedule, e.g [tether-scheduler](https://github.com/RandomStudio/tether-scheduler)
 - Both input and output
   - `"brain"` is a very common agent role in most of our installations.
 This is a process dedicated to managing state and responding to events (e.g. from sensors or time-based) and generating other events (controlling output, starting timelines, etc.).
 Usually these are very customised for the given project.
   - `"lidarConsolidation"` for taking sensor input (in this case, one or more "lidar2d" agents) and running clustering + perspective transformation algorithms, then outputting nicely normalised "tracking" data.
+See [Tether Lidar2D Consolidator](https://github.com/RandomStudio/tether-lidar2d-consolidation-rs)

 #### Part 2: ID or Group